Quaker Week 2022 runs from Saturday 24 September to Sunday 2 October.

 When preparing for outreach, it might be a time for your community to reflect; what does it mean for us to live as Quakers today?
 See Being Friends Together, particularly step 1, 2 and 3 on the 'Knowing Each Other in the Things that are Eternal...and Everyday' pathway for support doing this.

-If you are not sure how to introduce Quaker faith to enquirers, the information on this website may be useful.
+If you are not sure how to introduce Quaker faith to enquirers, the information on the About Quakers page may be helpful.
 Find simple descriptions of how we worship, what we do, how we are organised and how people can become a Quaker.
-Visit the About Quakers page.

 Outreach is for me an invitation to others to join us in our way of worship and response to life which are so important to us that we wish to share them...
 It does not depend on rewards or threats, but on the active acceptance of those who see it as truth.Edrey Allott, 1990, Quaker faith & practice 28.09